HISTORY OF JAMES MADISON

 Before John Adams became the first Vice President of the United States under George Washington, second President of the United States, the first resident of the White House, and writer of the Massachusetts State Constitution he had a role during the Revolutionary War period as one of the creators of the Declaration of Independence.

 John Adams and the Committee of Five

 He was on the Committee of Five who wrote the Declaration of Independence.
 At the age of 40 he was more senior than the 33-year-old Thomas Jefferson, but realized that Jefferson was the more eloquent writer.

 HISTORY OF THE 4th OF JULY: THOMAS JEFFERSON

 “The Third President is the Muse of American life, the chief articulator of our national value system and our national self-identity.
 Jefferson was a man of almost unbelievable achievement: statesman, man of letters, architect, scientist, book collector, political strategist, and utopian visionary.
 But he is also a man of paradox: liberty-loving slaveholder, Indian-loving relocationist, publicly frugal and privately bankrupt, a constitutional conservative who bought the Louisiana Territory in 1803.”

-As the US will soon celebrate their Independence Day, Canadians have a celebration of their own.
-Canada Day (Fête du Canada) celebrates the anniversary of July 1, 1867, when the three independent colonies of Canada, Nova Scotia, and New Brunswick were united into a single dominion.
-On that date the British North American Act, known today as the Constitution Act, officially confederated Canada.
-While it was still a subject of the British Empire, Dominion Day as it was originally called (or Le Jour de la Confederation in French) marked this new beginning.
+The British North American Act, known today as the Constitution Act, officially confederated Canada on that date.
+While it was still a subject of the British Empire, Dominion Day, as it was originally called (or Le Jour de la Confederation in French) marked this new beginning.
 It was renamed to Canada Day in 1982.